– A cannabis plant’s THC content is expressed as mg/g or as a percentage of mg per gram. This is often referred to as “potency.”

 Live cannabis plants contain tetrahydrocannabinolic acid (THCA), the non-active version of this compound.
-When cannabis is decarboxylated (heated to a high temperature), dried or cured, the acid molecule (the “A” in THCA) drops off, and the THC is activated.
+When cannabis is decarboxylated through heating to a high temperature, drying or curing, the acid molecule (the “A” in THCA) drops off, and the THC is activated.
 This results in the effects we associate with consuming THC.
 It also means that cannabis in its fresh form is not yet active with THC.

 THC interacts with the body’s endocannabinoid system (ECS).
 Studies suggest this system plays a role in regulating stress recovery, protecting our nervous system, activating our immune system response and regulating our homeostatic balance (our overall state of optimal health, function and stability).
-Put simply, your ECS is made up of two things:

 1) Cannabinoid receptors, present in nearly every region of your central nervous system and brain, as well as many other areas of the body, including your immune system; and

 Your natural endocannabinoids fit into your ECS receptors like a key in a lock and help carry messages from cell to cell.
 THC works the same way, temporarily replacing your own endocannabinoids, but with different effects.
 These may include:

 – the release of dopamine, resulting in feelings of relaxation;